-This article is part of a set of three; the common factor is Calculus of Variations.
+This article is part of a set of four; the common factor is Calculus of Variations.
 In classical physics Calculus of Variations is applied in three areas: Optics, Statics, and Dynamics.
 Each article in the set is written as a standalone article, resulting in some degree of overlap.

-The other two articles:
+The other three articles:

 |Dynamics:||Energy Position Equation|